HEALTH REGULATIONS

 - A typhoid vaccination is recommended for most passengers, especially those staying with friends or relatives, or visiting smaller cities or rural areas.

 - A yellow fever vaccination is recommended for passengers aged 9 months and older who are visiting certain areas of Argentina.
 Consultation with a doctor regarding this vaccination should be sought prior to travel.
-For further information, please visit yellow fever in Argentina.

 General Advice